Animus-Blue/data-cruncher/docs/collections-and-updates.md

 ## Update data

 You can update one or multiple collections with one update call.
 You can update your collections as often as you want to.
-Your views will automatically return updated data.
+Your views will automatically return updated data when called.
 If the objects have not changed in value, the returned array will be **reference equal** to the previously returned array.
 That makes it perfect for use with React to help avoid unnecessary rerenders.

 ```js
 const cruncher = new Cruncher();